-- Inflammation of the joints (arthritis)
+- Arthritis, or inflammation of the joints

-Before the Injection
+Before Your Injection

 - If you think that you may be pregnant

-The Day of the Injection
+The Day of Your Injection

 - You can have a light breakfast on the morning of your injection.